 Whether you’re in the mood for tapas, bocadillos, or a full, multi-course menu, there are a million restaurants to choose from in Valencia.
 And if your time in the city is short, it’s better not to run the risk of picking the wrong place.
 Don’t trust TripAdvisor, which is appallingly off-the-mark in this city; for a classic Valencian meal, any of these should fit the bill.

-We're currently in Ghana!
-Check out our journey at Ghana: For 91 Days
+We're currently in Tenerife!
+Check out our journey at Tenerife: For 91 Days

 April 28, 2015